-The PGY1 Residency at St. Luke's Magic Valley develops expertise and competency in providing clinical care to a wide variety of patients.
-The residency provides 6-week learning rotation experiences that also give residents the opportunity to precept P4 students.
+The PGY1 Residency at St. Luke's Magic Valley is a 12-month program that develops expertise and competency in providing clinical care to a wide variety of patients.
+The residency accommodates three PGY1 residents and has 6-week learning experiences that provide the residents the opportunity to precept P4 students in adult medicine.

-Our pharmacy department uses a decentralized clinical staffing model, a centralized sterile IV preparation area compliant with USP 797, pharmacy automation, an anticoagulation clinic, an outpatient infusion center, and ambulatory pharmacy services.
+Our pharmacy department utilizes a centralized/decentralized clinical staffing model, a centralized sterile IV preparation area compliant with USP 797, extensive pharmacy automation, an anticoagulation clinic, an outpatient infusion center, and ambulatory pharmacy services.

 Residents are required to staff every third weekend (Friday–Sunday) and one major holiday during the year.
 This provides the opportunity to incorporate what they are learning into daily practice and to be fully competent in all areas of the pharmacy.
 They are also eligible to staff additional shifts at full pharmacist wages once they are trained and able to work independently.